iltranqui/learn_anything/TimeSeries/README.md

 # Time Series

+Noted based on STOCHASTIC MODELINGA Thorough Guide to Evaluate, Pre-Process, Model and Compare Time Series with MATLAB Software Hossein Bonakdari
+Mohammad Zeynoddin

+The book is divided into:

+1. Preparation and stationarizing
+2. Distribution evaluation and normalizing
+3. Stochastic modeling
+4. Goodness-of-fit and precision criteria
+5. Forecasting time series by deep learning and hybrid methods

 ### Definition:
 A time series is a collection of data points collected at regular intervals of time.
 It is a sequence of observations of a certain phenomenon over time.
 For example, stock prices, weather data, and population counts are all examples of time series data.